 I live in the catchment area, but go to school elsewhere in Kingston.
 Am I still eligible?

 Yes!
 Eligibility is determined based on where you live, not which school you go to.
-While most of our students attend classes at KCVI or Regiopolis-Notre Dame, a small number go to other schools such as LCVI and La Salle Secondary School.
+While most of our students attend classes at KSS or Regiopolis-Notre Dame, a small number go to other schools such as LCVI and La Salle Secondary School.